 There are millions of yoga instructors offering free lessons on YouTube and it may require a lot of trial and error before stumbling on an instructor whom you’re comfortable with.
 Some popular and well-loved yoga instructors you can check out are:

-- Yoga with Kassandra: Instructor Kassandra Reinhardt of Yoga with Kassandra has many videos focused on stretching and Yin yoga (a slow-paced, restorative form of yoga).
-Her videos are definitely popular with over 1 million subscribers to date.
+- Yoga with Kassandra: Instructor Kassandra Reinhardt of Yoga with Kassandra has many videos focused on stretching, Vinyasa and Yin yoga (a slow-paced, restorative form of yoga).
+Her videos are definitely popular with over 2 million subscribers to date.

 Drop-ins Or Single Classes

-Drop-ins or single yoga classes without having to sign up as a member have proven to be popular in recent times, especially with platforms such as ClassPass and MindBody that are offering such services and flexibility.
-Most yoga studios and even large gyms are now offering drop-in classes at a one-off price of about $30 but this varies from studio to studio.
+Drop-ins or single yoga classes without having to sign up as a member has proven to be popular in recent times, especially with platforms such as ClassPass and MindBody that are offering such services and flexibility.
+Most yoga studios and even large gyms are now offering drop-in classes at a one-off price of about $35 but this varies from studio to studio.

 There are just too many yoga studios to list, but here are five interesting studios that offer unique yoga classes at drop-in prices.

 You may have heard of hot yoga, but what about infrared heat yoga?
 Jal Yoga is offering this unique type of yoga where infrared rays are delivered directly to the skin and muscles using healthcare industry standard infrared heat panels.
 According to Jal Yoga, infrared heat can help to smooth the skin, improve circulation and reduce cellulite, among many other benefits.

 Jal Yoga also holds other interesting classes such as Jal Wheel, Barre, Runner’s Yoga and Sound Bath Therapy.
 Class enrollment is based on monthly unlimited membership or class package.

 Drop-in price: Not available.
 Book your first free trial here.